 ETFs are also traded like normal stocks on SGX, so nothing is stopping you from buying just 1 lot of shares.
 You’re only restricted by your investment broker’s commission fees.

-(Don’t worry, we’ll cover the cheapest brokerages for buying ETFs at the bottom of this article.)
+Not to worry, we’ll cover the cheapest brokerages for buying ETFs at the bottom of this article.

-Now that you know the basics of investing in ETFs, here are 7 well-known ETFs in Singapore to get you started.
+Now that you know the basics, here are 10 popular ETFs in Singapore to get you started.

 The whole point of buying ETFs is to NOT try to game the system.
 That’s why generic stock market index-tracking ETFs are still some of the most popular ones around.